samswain2/CDL-UseCases/README.md

     - Augmenting an additional service to visualize past and current predictions could help further improve the AWS solution.

 2. Throughput
-    - Throughput appeared to decrease inversely proportional to stream size.
+    - Throughput appeared to decrease inversely proportional to the stream size.
     - The [lambda](https://docs.aws.amazon.com/lambda/latest/dg/troubleshooting-execution.html) function sending records to EC2 was identified as the likely culprit limiting the maximum potential throughput.
     - Increasing the compute power and memory could serve as a potential solution.

 ## Final Remarks
-The final scope and objectives of the project has transitioned slightly from the original proposal including the implementation of the three use cases on REFIT and designing a model agnostic feature selection algorithm for time series data.
+The final scope and objectives of the project have transitioned slightly from the original proposal including the implementation of the three use cases on REFIT and designing a model agnostic feature selection algorithm for time series data.
 These works could serve as potential avenues for consideration for future projects with CDL.

-Finally, the ***final report*** detailing the entire 8 month project can be found inside the `/Deliverables` directory.
+The ***final report*** detailing the entire 8 month practicum project can be found [here.](./Deliverables/Final-Report.pdf)